 Recently, an incident in Maryland attracted general attention when an officer shot a man right in a patrol car.

-Knee-strangulation is one of the legal ways to detain Minneapolis police.
-On May 27, her chef, Medaria Arradondo, announced that “pacification methods” would be revised.
+Knee suffocation is one of the legal methods of arresting the Minneapolis police.
+On May 27, her boss, Medaria Arradondo, announced that the “methods of restraint” would be overhauled.
 The FBI has so far declined to comment.

 Amy Klobushar, a Minnesota senator, called for a comprehensive and thorough independent investigation.

-“Justice towards this person and his family, justice in the name of our society and our country should triumph,” the senator said in a statement.
+“Justice in relation to this person and his family, justice in the name of our society and our country must prevail,” the senator said in a statement.